SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `faqURL` (optional, string): The URL of the FAQs.
 * `dataProtectionURL` (optional, string): The URL of the data protection information page.
 * `impressumURL` (optional, string): The URL of the impressum page.
 If none is provided, the corresponding menu entry will not be displayed.
-* `serviceURL` (optional, string): The URL of the Content service (DataProvider).
-If set, it overrides the local server option available in beta builds only.
+* `serviceURLs` (optional, JSON): A JSON dictionary describing all URLs of the DataProvider services.
+Key (string) is the identifier of the service, value (string) is the base URL of the DataProvider service.
+If the key matches a service id, it overrides the default URL for this service.
+See `Service.swift` for available ids.
 * `identityWebserviceURL` (optional, string): The URL of the identity webservices.
 * `identityWebsiteURL` (optional, string): The URL of the identity web portal.
 * `userDataServiceURL` (optional, string): The URL of the service with which user data can be synchronized (history, preferences, playlists).